csdms/bmi-topography/docs/source/README.rst

    >>> plt.show()

 .. figure:: ./examples/bmi-topography_ex.png
-   :alt: Example elevation data display through *xarray*.
+   :alt: Example elevation data displayed through *xarray*.

-   Example elevation data display through *xarray*.
+   Example elevation data displayed through *xarray*.

 For examples with more detail, see the two Jupyter Notebooks, Python script, and shell script included in the